 Ever since I started teaching, I’ve been interested in the vast opportunities for traveling abroad with students.
 But as my personal life moved from married without kids to married with two busy, growing kiddos, I put aside the notions of traveling outside of the country away from my family.
 It was one thing to consider leaving my loving husband for a week while I had fun in another country (although I secretly hoped that if I ever did a trip with students, he would come with me).
 It was another thing entirely to leave my loving husband alone at home with both of our kids while I got to travel abroad.

-When a former coworker asked if I would be willing to be the female chaperone on our school’s mission trip to Costa Rica over spring break, I hesitated jumping at the opportunity.
+When a former coworker asked if I would be willing to be the female chaperone on our school’s mission trip to Costa Rica over spring break, I hesitated to jump at the opportunity.
 After all, it meant giving up a family trip while the kids were off of school and it meant leaving both kids at home with Jeff while he was still trying to work from home.
 Jeff decided for me, telling me to go.

-So with my year-old passport in hand, I finally left the US for longer than a couple hours for the first time in 20 years.
+So with my year-old passport in hand, I finally left the US for longer than a couple of hours for the first time in 20 years.
 It was my first time as an educator going with a group of teenagers on an extended trip.
 And it was my first trip to Latin America.

-There are so many things that I could write about concerning the trip, but as a teacher, I feel the best thing I could actually do is seriously look at how the trip adjusted and confirmed my world view.
+There are so many things that I could write about concerning the trip, but as a teacher, I feel the best thing I could actually do is seriously look at how the trip adjusted and confirmed my worldview.
 After all, I’m always challenging my students and my own children to seek new experiences and reflect on what they learned through those experiences.
 In the end, these were the biggest “takeaways” from my four full days in Costa Rica.

 Being unplugged from the outside world has its advantages.

 The first time I traveled abroad was in 1999.
 We didn’t have cell phones.
 Calling home required calling cards with limited minutes.
 Wi-fi wasn’t a thing.
-Internet cafes were the only way to email friends and family to check in, it wasn’t cheap, and you couldn’t spend hours checking non-existent social media accounts.
+Internet cafes were the only way to email friends and family to check-in, it wasn’t cheap, and you couldn’t spend hours checking non-existent social media accounts.
 None of those things are true anymore.
-Regardless of socio-economic level, cell phones and internet data are nearly universal and most hotels have reliable wi-fi services that allow you to connect to the internet without plugging in your devices.
+Regardless of socioeconomic level, cell phones and internet data are nearly universal and most hotels have reliable wi-fi services that allow you to connect to the internet without plugging in your devices.

 Before I left on this trip, Jeff and I debated whether I should get a temporary international plan for my cell phone.
 We finally decided that with wi-fi at the hotel, I could send messages and use Facebook Messenger to call home to talk to family when we weren’t working.